AdobeDocs/experience-manager-learn.en/help/sites/integrations/platform/fpid.md

                         "HttpOnly; " +
                         "Secure; " +
                         "SameSite=Lax");

+        // Also set FPID_CLIENT cookie to avoid further server-side FPID generation
+        // This can be read by the client-side JavaScript to check if FPID is already generated
+        // or if it needs to be requested from server (AEM Publish) response.addHeader("Set-Cookie",
+                CLIENT_COOKIE_NAME + "=" + cookieValue + "; " +
+                        "Max-Age=" + COOKIE_MAX_AGE + "; " +
+                        "Path=" + COOKIE_PATH + "; " +
+                        "Secure; " +
+                        "SameSite=Lax");

-        // Avoid caching the response in any cache response.addHeader("Cache-Control", "no-store");
+        // Avoid caching the response

-        // Since the FPID is HttpOnly, JavaScript cannot read it (only the server can)
+        response.addHeader("Cache-Control", "no-store");

-        // Write the FPID to the response as JSON so client JavaScript can access it. final JsonObject json = new JsonObject();
+        // Return FPID in the response as JSON for client-side access final JsonObject json = new JsonObject();
         json.addProperty(JSON_KEY, cookieValue);

-        // The JSON `{ fpid: "11111111-2222-3333-4444-55555555" }` is returned in the response
         response.setContentType("application/json");
         response.getWriter().write(json.toString());
-    }
-}
 ```

 ### HTML script

 A custom client-side JavaScript must be added to the page to asynchronously invokes the servlet, generating or refreshing the FPID cookie and returning the FPID in the response.

-This JavaScript script is typicalled added to the page usine one of the following methods:
+This JavaScript script is typically added to the page using one of the following methods:

 + [Tags in Adobe Experience Platform](https://experienceleague.adobe.com/docs/experience-platform/tags/home.html)
 + [AEM Client Library](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/developing/full-stack/clientlibs.html?lang=en)